Careers

 WORK ENVIRONMENT

-Applicants for this position must live within Colorado or be willing to relocate to Colorado before they begin the position.
-DLC is promoting a mostly remote work environment, with the understanding that employees will travel and meet in person as needed for conducting their job functions and collaborating with other staff members, donors, and partners (DLC currently has office space in Denver, which is available for employee use).
+DLC is promoting a mostly remote work environment to increase DLC’s presence and staffing statewide, with the understanding that employees will travel and meet in person as needed for conducting their job functions and collaborating with other staff members, the Board, clients, and partners.
+(DLC currently has office space in Denver, which is available, but not required, for employees’ use.)
 DLC provides equipment to employees to work successfully in a remote environment, including, but not limited to, laptops and phones.
+Due to the nature of investigations and monitoring, the Investigations and Monitoring Coordinator might experience frequent periods of travel, however, and should expect a more hybrid work experience.

 COMPENSATION AND BENEFITS